 If it ain't obvious to you already, I like meat.
 I deal with it a lot.
 It's tasty.
 I'm good at it.

 But what you might not know is that I like vegetables even more.
 I mean, what would late summer be without Tomato-Mayonnaise-Toast sandwiches?
-How can you make a ramp omelet without the ramps?
+How can you make an extra-rampy ramp risotto without the ramps?
 If L. and T. didn't exist, we'd have to content ourselves with plain old B.'s, and where's the fun in that?

 And if ramps are the harbingers of spring, then asparagus is certainly its king.
 Amongst the vegetables that are available year-round from the supermarket, there are very few that show as drastic a change in flavor between the imported, year-round stuff, and the fresh-from-the-earth spring variety.
 Like peas and corn, asparagus contains a lot of sugar at the moment of harvest.
 As it sits around waiting to be cooked, this sugar quite rapidly begins to form starch molecules, turning a once tender and sweet stalk bland and starchy.